Published: October 2024

-Elderly & Blood Pressure Chart – What’s Normal?
+Blood Pressure Chart – What’s Normal for Elders?

 The majority of older people in the United States are prone to have high blood pressure.
 Find out what steps you can take to maintain a healthy blood pressure.

-Elderly & Blood Pressure Chart – What’s Normal?
+Blood Pressure Chart – What’s Normal for Elders?

-It is critically important to maintain a healthy blood pressure during all phases of life, but especially as people age.
 Blood pressure levels are a key indication of overall circulatory system health, as the blood is responsible for carrying oxygen and other important nutrients throughout the body.
+Maintaining healthy blood pressure is crucial at every life stage, especially for older adults, as it plays a key role in overall health and longevity.

 According to the American Heart Association, between 70-80% of older people in the United States have high blood pressure (hypertension).
 Loved ones play an important role in helping seniors maintain the best blood pressure levels possible.